abivia/hydration/README.md

 and that the configured object has acceptable values. `Configurable` supplies `configureInitialize()` and `configureComplete()` for this purpose. `configureInitialize()` can be used to return a previously instantiated object to a known state.
+`configureInitialize()` gets passed references to the configuration data and the options array, and is thus able to pre-process the inputs if required.